browserengineering/book/book/embeds.md

 This is not too hard, but requires doing the decode during paint rather than load (because we don't know the painted size until after layout!).
-So first store the *encoded* image instead of the *decoded* one during load:
+So first store the *encoded* image instead of the *decoded* one during load:^[Speaking of performance, synchronously loading the image during `load` is also not good.
+I've left fixing this to an exercise.]

 ``` {.python replace=Tab/Frame}
 class Tab: